Breonna Taylor’s boyfriend settles lawsuits over shooting

 Two other former officers involved in the warrant, Joshua Jaynes and Kyle Meany, are scheduled to go on trial in federal court next year.

-The city of Louisville paid a $12 million settlement to Taylor mother’s, Tamika Palmer, in September 2020.
+The city of Louisville paid a $12 million settlement to Taylor’s mother, Tamika Palmer, in September 2020.

 Walker’s attorneys said Monday that part of the settlement he received would be used to set up a scholarship fund for law school students interested in practicing civil rights law.
 Another portion will be contributed to the Center for Innovations in Community Safety, a police and community reform Center at Georgetown Law School.